Prostyle

 Examples of prostyle include the Temple of Athena Nike, Akropolis, Athens, a prostyle tetrastyle (i.e. with four columns).
 There are also prostyle hexastyle and prostyle octastyle temples.

-This architectural element probably originated in the eastern Greek isles in the 8th century BCE, but there are also many examples in archaic temples in southern Italy.
+This architectural element probably originated in the eastern Greek isles in the 8th century BC, but there are also many examples in archaic temples in southern Italy.

 The subsequent evolution of temple design came with the amphiprostyle, where there are rows of columns both in front and at the back of the temple.